 The new provision prohibits two kinds of agreements between unaffiliated employers:

 - Agreements to fix wages or terms and conditions of employment

 - Agreements not to solicit or hire each other’s employees (commonly known as a no-poach agreement)

 The new provision will be added to the Competition Act’s existing conspiracy offence in section 45.
 Section 45 makes it an offence for competitors to fix prices, allocate customers, or restrict output.
 This provision only applies to agreements relating to the supply, and not the purchase, of a product, however.
 Because wage fixing and no poach agreements are buyer-side agreements, they are not covered by the existing conspiracy provision.

 An important difference between the new wage fixing offence and the existing price fixing offence is that the wage fixing offence applies to agreements between employers that are not affiliated with each other, whereas the price fixing offence applies to agreements between competitors with respect to a product.
 In other words, employers do not need to be competitors with each other for there to be an offence; it is enough that they are not affiliates of each other.

 Under the Competition Act, an entity is affiliated with another entity if one controls the other, they are under common control, or they are both affiliated with the same entity.
-Franchise agreements do give rise to affiliation.
+Absent affiliation by virtue of control, franchise agreements do not give rise to affiliation.

 It also does not matter whether the employers are fixing wages or agreeing not to poach employees in the same job categories.